paweljozkow/Crypt-o-Wallet/README.md

 App is written in Java.
 I used REST with H2 and HATEOAS.
 Stats are generated using data (current exchange rate) obtained through external API (from coinmarketcap.com).

+Please note that many aspect of this project are simplified and be developed in the future.

 Enjoy!